 Area of the unit and plot

 For projects approved prior to September 1, 2019, the law provides for a cap on the carpet area of the dwelling unit to be constructed, for qualifying as an eligible project.
 For metro cities, the limit was set at 30 sq metres and for the rest of India, it was set at 60 sq metres.
-The maximum size of the unit that can be constructed, is proposed to be raised to 60 sq metres and 90 sq metres, for metros and non-metros, respectively.
+The maximum size of the unit that can be constructed, has been raised to 60 sq metres and 90 sq metres, for metros and non-metros, respectively.
 The cities to be included in both the categories have been revised on the lines as discussed above, for the purpose of determining the eligible size of the plot of land on which this project is to be constructed.
-So, with this proposed amendment, the supply of dwellings of a reasonable size, will increase in metro cities, as well as other places in India.
+So, with this amendment, the supply of dwellings of a reasonable size, will increase in metro cities, as well as other places in India.

 Price of the affordable housing unit

 There was no monetary limit prescribed under the earlier scheme, for the value of the dwelling units to be constructed.
-However, since the Good and Services Tax has defined what an affordable house is, the same definition is proposed to be borrowed here and made applicable for projects approved on or after September 1, 2019 and before March 31, 2020.
+However, since the Good and Services Tax has defined what an affordable house is, the same definition has been borrowed here and made applicable for projects approved on or after September 1, 2019 and before March 31, 2020.
 Now, the maximum value of the house to be constructed for being eligible under this section, for projects approved after September 1, 2019, shall be restricted to Rs 45 lakhs as per the stamp duty rates, irrespective of the rate at which the developer sells them to the customers.
 This amendment of putting a cap on the monetary value of the house, will adversely affect the residents of metro cities, especially cities like Mumbai as it is almost impossible for one to get a residential flat in the municipal limits of Mumbai at this price, although such units may be available in other cities of the MMR.
 Nevertheless, this may help the government to decongest the already congested metro cities.

 For projects under this section, there is a requirement that at a minimum of 90% of the available FSI should be used for plots in metro cities and 80% of the available FSI should be used for plots in non-metro cities, for projects approved prior to September 1, 2019.
 The same provision shall continue to apply for projects approved on or after September 1, 2019.
 However, the definition of metro and non-metro cities, shall be as per the revised definitions, as explained above.